We welcome messages from our readers. You can email me at email@example.com or post a question on our Discussion page.

 On July 2, a blog I wrote was published on the excellent website devoted to murder mysteries, Dru's Book Musings.
 In it I speak in the voice of Carlton Smythe, the protagonist of my novel that was published in June, LIGHTS OUT!
 The novel has received universal praise from fellow-writers and reviewers, and Carlton Smythe, a regular guy bitten by the love bug which leads him down a ruinous criminal path, is a favorite character of mine.

-We recently learned that Close-up on Murder, number 40 in the "Murder, She Wrote" mystery series, has been nominated for a Scribe Award in the category Best Novel, from the International Association of Media Tie-In Writers.
-We're thrilled to be nominated, and especially proud of the recognition from an organization of our peers.
+Close-up on Murder, number 40 in the "Murder, She Wrote" mystery series, was recently nominated for a Scribe Award in the category Best Novel, from the International Association of Media Tie-In Writers.
+We were thrilled to be nominated, and especially proud of the recognition from an organization of our peers.
 Look in the left-hand column for an excerpt from the book.

 2014 is shaping up to be a busy year as we make appearances to promote the 25th Anniversary of the "Murder, She Wrote" books.
 A list of where we'll be appearing can be found on the "Events" page.
 And look for our interviews and blogs under the bulleted items above.